- Practice Team

 Anywhere from 60 to 96% of dental professionals report some type of musculoskeletal disorder (MSD).
 These MSDs can be career-enders for hygienists.
 It’s estimated that 55% of ill health retirements in the dental industry stem from MSDs.

-Hygienists spend years working in cramped positions, completing small, detailed tasks repeatedly.
+Hygienists spend years working in cramped positions, repeatedly completing small, detailed tasks.
 If these issues are not addressed when the pain starts, they will only worsen.
 You should be proactive and build goals on heading this off.
-For example, if you have arm or shoulder pain, you may set the following goal.
+For example, you may set the following goal if you have arm or shoulder pain.

 Dental Assistant SMART Goal #2: Education

-Dentistry is a field that is always advancing, and it is not just dentists who need to stay on top of these innovations.
-Dental hygienists can explore CE classes specific to their interests, so they can grow those skills and gain new certifications.
-These goals are easy to set and measure when the right resources are available.
+Dentistry is a field that is constantly advancing, and dentists are not the only ones who need to stay on top of these innovations.
+Dental hygienists can explore CE classes specific to their interests so they can grow their skills and gain new certifications.
+These goals are easy to set and measure when resources are available.

-I will take 20 hours of online classes related to restorative dentistry this year with a goal of gaining a restorative dentistry certification.
+To gain a restorative dentistry certification, I will take 20 hours of online classes this year.
 I will also attend at least three seminars from industry experts within the next six months.

 Dental Assistant SMART Goal #3: Leadership